dg-t/codeChallenge/2.Calculator/src/README.md

 2. Add Html tag with lang attribute
 and head tag with child element title is required
 3. ID btn for button numbers has always same value
-4. Html, css and js in separete files
+4. Html, css and js in separate files
 5. Place calculator heading inside a container
 ---